joaotavora/snooze/README.md

             (todo-id todo) (todo-task todo) (todo-done todo)))))
 ```

-Using `defresource` gives you another bonus, which it gives you an
+Using `defresource` gives you another bonus, in the form of an
 URL-generating function for free, in this case `todo-url`, to use in
 your view code: